Furqan17/learn-Deutsche-app/README.md

 ## Build

-Minimum SDK for app is 21 (5.0 Lollipop)
+Minimum app SDK is 21 (app intended for 5.0 Lollipop or above)
 This app was written in Java.
 Build Version 1.0